 -

-📞 Contact a rental law attorney in a timely manner in case of conflicts.
+📞 Contact a tenancy law attorney promptly in case of disputes.

 Frequently Asked Questions (FAQ)

-1. How much deposit can a landlord ask for a student room?
+1. How much security deposit may a landlord ask for a student room?

 Usually 1 month’s rent.
-Anything above 2 months is often seen as unreasonable.
+Anything above 2 months is often considered unreasonable.

-2. Can the landlord use the deposit for cleaning costs?
+2. Can the landlord use the security deposit for cleaning costs?

-Only if the room was not handed over clean and this can be clearly demonstrated.
+Only if the room was not returned clean and this can be clearly demonstrated.

-3. What can I do if I do not get my deposit back?
+3. What can I do if I don’t get my deposit back?

 4. Do I have the same rights as tenants of an apartment?

-Yes, the general rules of rental law and deposits also apply to room rental.
+Yes, the general rules of tenancy law and security deposits also apply to room rentals.

 Conclusion

-The same rules apply to room rental and student housing as to other forms of rental: the deposit must be reasonable (usually 1 month’s rent) and can only be withheld in cases of rental arrears, damage, or service costs.
+For room rentals and student housing, the same rules apply as for other rental types: the deposit must be reasonable (usually 1 month’s rent) and may only be withheld for rent arrears, damage, or service charges.

 Is your deposit being wrongfully withheld?
-The rental law lawyers of Arslan Lawyers will help you protect your rights.
+The tenancy law attorneys at Arslan Advocaten help you protect your rights.